linn/react-components-library/README.md

 ### `npm i @linn-it/linn-form-components-library`

-You can explore components currently in the project by running the storybook dev server (see Development).
+You can explore components currently in the project by looking at the [storybook](https://linn.github.io/react-components-library)
+.

 To use components, import them individually like so: